-This recipe is a perfect meal prep idea, bake up a batch and take along with you throughout the week.
+This chickpea flour frittata recipe is a perfect meal prep idea for healthy to-go meals throughout the week.
 They are small, pack well and can be reheated in the toaster oven or microwave.

 Chickpea Flour Frittatas Ingredients

-For these chickpea frittatas we’ll be using chickpea flour (aka, garbanzo bean or gram flour) as the base and a mix of:
+For these vegan frittatas we’ll be using chickpea flour (aka, garbanzo bean or gram flour) as the base and a mix of:

 - finely diced red bell pepper

 - fresh, frozen or canned corn – I used frozen

 - finely diced jalapeno